mk-fg/rp2040-sen5x-air-quality-webui-monitor/README.rst

 With `Grove interface`_ on `a packaged SEN54 module`_, it's the same idea -
 yellow/white wires being I2C SCL/SDA respectively, and red/black are VDD/GND ones.

-RP2040 have multiple I2C interfaces, which can be exposed on different pins, all of which must be specified correctly in the ``config.ini`` file uploaded to flash, using GP<n> numbers for pins (e.g. 0 as in GP0 instead of number for a physical pin).
+Microcontrollers can have multiple I2C interfaces, which can be exposed on different pins, all of which must be specified correctly in the ``config.ini`` file uploaded to flash, using controller-specific numbers for pins (e.g. GP<n> for RP2040, with 0 as in GP0 instead of number for a physical pin).

 For example, with wiring as per `image above`_, following values should be used there::